sevenryze/infinite-scroll/README.md

 # API

-This component exposes one public class.
+This lib exposes only one public class: `InfiniteScroll`.

 ## `InfiniteScroll`